Emmanuel Louis Masqueray

-Emmanuel Louis Masqueray (1861–1917) was a Franco-American preeminent figure in the history of American architecture, both as a gifted designer of landmark buildings and as an influential teacher of the profession of architecture dedicated to the principles of Beaux-Arts architecture.
+Emmanuel Louis Masqueray (1861–1917) was a Franco-American preeminent figure in the history of American architecture, both as a designer of landmark buildings and as an influential teacher of the profession of architecture dedicated to the principles of Beaux-Arts architecture.

-Biography
+Early life and education

 He was born in Dieppe, France, on September 10, 1861 to Charles-Emmanuel and Henriette-Marie-Louise Masqueray, née de Lamare.
 He was educated in Rouen and Paris.
 Having decided to become an architect, he studied at the École des Beaux Arts, Paris, as a pupil of Charles Laisné and Léon Ginain, and was awarded the Deschaumes Prize by the Institute of France.
 He also received the Chandesaigues Prize.
 While in Paris, he also served on the Commission des Monuments Historiques.

+Career

-Masqueray was a charter member of the Society of Beaux-Arts Architects (now the Van Alen Institute) and the Architectural League of New York, the New York Chapter of the American Institute of Architects, as well as the national organization.
-Masqueray died in St. Paul, Minnesota on May 26, 1917.
-His body was buried in Calvary Cemetery in St. Paul.
+Masqueray was a charter member of the Society of Beaux-Arts Architects, now the Van Alen Institute, the Architectural League of New York, the New York Chapter of the American Institute of Architects, and the national organization.